Italo-99/manipulators/README.md

 ### Basic principles of the pkg

 Each manipulator can plan a move in the joint and in the operative space thanks to some kinematics calculation already included in the pkg libraries.
-The default planning chaing goes from 'base_link' to 'tcp_gripper', which offsets from the robot's flange.
+The default planning chain goes from 'base_link' to 'tcp_gripper', which offsets from the robot's flange of a value easy to set from the user.

 Autonomous and teleoperated routines are available to users.